 Add your dry ingredients to a large bowl and blend together with a whisk …

-The curved wires of the pastry blender help blend in the butter … plus it’s a good stress relief exercise. )
+The curved wires of the pastry blender help blend in the butter … plus it’s a good stress relief exercise. :o)

 Add a handful of raisins.
 Looks like I added about 3 handfuls of raisins.
-What can I say, I like my chewy bits.
+What can I say, I like chewy bits.
 I’m the type of girl that whips her spoon around to dig all the “cookie” bits out of cookies and cream ice cream and leaves a puddle of melted dairy in the bottom of the bowl.
-I know I’m not the only one … you know who you are!
+I know I’m not the only one.

 Pour in enough buttermilk to bind, about a 1/2 cup.
-The recipe’s measurement was “enough milk” … so I had a whole cup on hand.
+The recipe’s measurement was “enough milk” so I had a whole cup on hand.
 Buttermilk is one of those baking wonders.
-If you’ve never baked with it before and now find yourself with a half a carton left in the fridge after making this recipe, click here for a fabulous orange muffin recipe where you can use your left over buttermilk.
-Just don’t drink it … it’s kind of sour.
+If you’ve never baked with it before and now find yourself with a half a carton left in the fridge after making this recipe, it’s great for baking.

 Mix together with a wooden spoon.
 You can also use your hands …

 You could cut it like a pizza and make scone “wedges” which are a popular way to cut them as I did with the blueberry scones.
 However, we wanted to make it a little more fun.
-I asked the, Jim, the photographer, for a glass … he could only offer a pint …
+I asked the, Jim, the photographer, for a glass.
+He could only offer a pint.
+How appropriate!

 Well, at least it’s keeping in the spirit of St. Patrick’s day!
 Wonder if we should now call these “Guinness-cut scones” or “pint sized scones?”

-Bake your scones at 375 for about 10 to 15 minutes depending on your oven.
+Bake your scones at 375 degrees for 10 to 15 minutes depending on your oven.
 They should rise up just a tad.

-from the Iron Horse Inn, Granbury, TX USA
+Recipe courtesy of Theresa from the Iron Horse Inn, Granbury, TX USAPrint